jhsu802701/rails_from_scratch_rails5/09-12-users_lock.md

   end
 end
 ```
 * Enter the command "sh build_fast.sh".
-All of the new integration tests fail.
+All 3 of the new integration tests fail.
 * Enter the command "alias test1='(command from test results minus TESTOPTS portion)'".
+* Enter the command "test1".

 ### Devise Configuration
 * Edit the file config/initializers/devise.rb.
 Make the following changes: